Weill Cornell Medicine

 Physical Chemistry of the Synapse

 The focus of this lab is the study of the molecular basis of synaptic transmission in the mammalian brain.
-Our primary interests lie in understanding the regulation of presynaptic strength , i.e. how well nerve terminals perform, under a variety of stimulus conditions.
+Our primary interests lie in understanding the molecular basis of synaptic performance.

 The lab participates in the following programs: